Dynamics of quasiholes and quasiparticles at the edges of small lattices: Discussion and Conclusions

 The absence of chiral motion suggests that the dynamics of quasiparticles in small lattices with low particle densities, of the sizes considered in this work, is different from that in large lattices, and from that in two-dimensional electron gases.
 This has important implications for the study of FQH physics in novel platforms such as that of Ref.\ \cite{leonard2022}, where the particle density and system size might be naturally small.
 Our results indicate that, in such situations, quasiparticle dynamics is fragile as there is a natural tendency to create substantial additional (possibly unwanted) excitations when localized quasiparticles are created.
 Remarkably, the difficulty with observing quasiparticle features shows up primarily in the dynamics, and not necessarily in creating or pinning them.

 This work opens up a number of questions: (1) Our conjectured explanation above suggests that quasiparticles and quasiholes would behave more similarly if the average particle density (lattice filling) were close to $1/2$.
 It would be worthwhile to check this explicitly; however in our setup this is computationally too challenging.
+Systems with larger numbers of sites and particles can be studied using tensor network methods~\cite{Pollmann2013}.
 (2) A detailed understanding of how the dynamical behaviors change with system size (e.g., with constant density or with constant particle number) is currently lacking.
 An intriguing question is whether chiral motion of quasiparticles become readily observable for large lattice sizes even when the particle density remains small.
 (3) It would also be interesting to investigate how the presence or absence of inversion symmetry affects the excess density and dynamics in small systems.
 (4) We here considered the case of Abelian anyons.
 In future work it would be interesting to study the quench dynamics of FQH systems which host non-Abelian anyons.